-You will see in all my recipes that call for yeast that if in the very first steps of activating (proofing) the yeast with the warm water (or milk or buttermilk) the yeast does not froth or bubble up then to start over again.
+You will see in all my recipes that call for yeast that if in the very first steps of activating (proofing) the yeast with the warm water (or milk or buttermilk) the yeast doesn’t froth or bubble up then to start over again.

 Two things happened if your yeast did not froth or bubble up.

-If your liquid was too hot and killed the yeast or your yeast was expired.
+If your liquid was too hot and killed the yeast or your yeast has expired.

 Don’t go crazy with the Salt:

 You will see a small amount of salt in some recipes and a minimal amount is fine as long as you DO NOT let the salt touch the yeast.

 Which simply means when you are proofing don’t add salt.

 You may add salt with the rest of the dry ingredients when you continue baking.